Kong/docs.konghq.com/app/docs/0.14.x/admin-api.md

     ---:| ---
     `cert` | PEM-encoded public certificate of the SSL key pair.
     `key` | PEM-encoded private key of the SSL key pair.
-    `snis`<br>*optional* | One or more hostnames to associate with this certificate as an SNI.
+    `snis`<br>*optional* | An array of zero or more hostnames to associate with this certificate as SNIs.
 This is a sugar parameter that will, under the hood, create an SNI object and associate it with this certificate for your convenience.

 snis_body: |
     Attributes | Description
     ---:| ---
     `name` | The SNI name to associate with the given certificate.
-    `ssl_certificate_id` | The `id` (a UUID) of the certificate with which to associate the SNI hostname.
+    `certificate_id` | The `id` (a UUID) of the certificate with which to associate the SNI hostname.

 ---